Please be advised that this site is not optimized for use with Microsoft Internet Explorer 6.

 Third parties to whom we disclose your personal information may include:

-• participants in financial and payment systems, such as other banks, credit providers, clearing entities and credit card associations;
+• participants in financial and payment systems, such as banks, credit providers, clearing entities and credit card associations;

-- external dispute resolution schemes (for example, the Financial Ombudsman Service);
+• external dispute resolution schemes (for example, the Australian Financial Complaints Authority);

-- organisations wishing to acquire an interest in any part of our business from time to time; and
+• organisations that have acquired, or are wishing to acquire an interest in any part of our business from time to time; and

 You are entitled under the Privacy Act to access personal information we hold about you, please contact us using the contact details below.